Allisonwonderlax13/https-github.com-obsproject-obs-studio./Laptop-Troubleshooting.md

 ***

+**Windows 10:** latest Windows 10 builds overwrite the selection you make in the NVIDIA Control Panel.
+The setting is now accessible in the main Settings app (cog icon in the start menu) > System > Display > Graphics settings (small link at the bottom) > Browse.

+***

 When using OBS on a laptop or multi-GPU system, you may run into performance issues or issues using a specific capture type (i.e. Game or Window capture).
 This can be very frustrating.
 The reason this happens is because most modern laptops will come with two GPUs:

 - An Intel GPU for 2D applications/your desktop